madmartin/Jarolift_MQTT/README.md

 Locate the user library folder of your arduino sketch directory Default under linux: $HOME/Arduino/lib/

-copy the folder PubSubClient-2.6.09 to the arduino library folder copy the folder KeeloqLib to the arduino library folder
+copy the folder DoubleResetDetector to the arduino library folder copy the folder PubSubClient-2.6.09 to the arduino library folder copy the folder KeeloqLib to the arduino library folder